labubu matcha dubai chocolate

 one of one, but they're actually a really good demonstration of how trends are traditionally disseminated through culture.

-They came around as collectibles sold in gift shops and stationery stores by a relatively small toy company who was looking to increase sales by you know stoking demand through the sort of traditional well-known marketing tactics of you know false scarcity and limited editions and things like that.
+They came around as collectibles sold in gift shops and stationery stores by a, you know, a relatively small toy company who was looking to increase sales by you know stoking demand through the sort of traditional well-known marketing tactics of you know false scarcity and limited editions and things like that.

+Here's a quick lesson on this beanie craze.
 A company called Ty makes them, releases them with different names.

-They're all named after something, an animal,
+They're only done for something, an animal,

+an animal, basically.
 They haven't done like funguses.

 Then retires them one at a time.